laderast/rp2040_projects/midi_machine/readme.md

 ## Build

 The good news is that there is only a little soldering required - soldering the rotary encoder to the Neopixel board.
 There are five total contacts you will need to solder.

+You can optionally solder header pins to the QT Py itself - this will help you out if you decide to breadboard the project to add other extras (such as a serial MIDI out).